simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     List.init 3 (fun n -> defaultSubnets.Apply(fun subnets -> subnets.Ids.[n]))
 ```

-After this we can define the security groups for the different services.
+Then we can define the security groups for the different services.
 There will be a security group for:

-* The AWS Aurora PostgreSQL database
+* the PostgreSQL database
-* The Redis database
+* the Redis database
-* The AWS ECS Fargate service
+* the ECS Fargate service
-* The Application Load Balancer
+* the ALB

 ```fsharp